MathCryptoDoc/polkadot-optimized/README.md

-# polkadot-optimized --- Optimized binaries for polkadot
+# polkadot-optimized: optimized binaries for polkadot
 A set of scripts to compile, benchmark and analyze different optimization options when compiling polkadot yourself.

 ## Getting started